Magic Purple Cake

 - Firstly, it’s very easy to make with simple ingredients.

-- Also, it’s great summery flavor of lavender and lemon.
+- Also, it’s a great summery flavor of lavender and lemon.

-- In addition, the flavors can be easily changed to suite your preference.
+- In addition, the flavors can be easily changed to suit your preference.

 - Looks festive with minimal effort.

 - Perfect for Mother’s Day or any other celebration.

 Follow Sweet and Savory Meals on Pinterest for more great recipes!